 Honors Mathematics Courses:

 Each year the Department of Mathematical Sciences offers a selection of courses aimed at our departmental honors students.
 Senior Honors Theses (MAT 4510) and certain graduate courses (MAT/STT 5xxx) are offered Fall, Spring, and Summer.
 Typically one section of Junior Honors Seminar (MAT 3510) is offered each Fall and Spring and one honors section of Techniques of Proof (MAT 2110-410) is offered each spring.
-General descriptions are given below or the linked page has details descriptions for this spring's offerings.
+General descriptions are given below.

 MAT 2110-410 Techniques of Proof (Honors Section)